Our mission: With compassion, we heal, teach, and discover.

-Memorial University Medical Center (MUMC) is a nonprofit, 622-bed tertiary care hospital in Savannah, Georgia.
+Memorial University Medical Center (MUMC) is a nonprofit, 654-bed tertiary care hospital in Savannah, Georgia.
 We opened our doors in 1955 and have evolved into the most advanced healthcare provider in the region.
 We are a regional referral center for cardiac care, cancer care, trauma, pediatrics, high-risk obstetrics, and neonatology.
-Our hospital includes the region's only Level 1 trauma center, the region's only children's hospital, a state-of-the-art laboratory where scientists conduct research on the molecular genetics of cancer, and the Savannah campus of Mercer University School of Medicine.
+Our hospital includes the region's only Level 1 trauma center, the region's only children's hospital, and the Savannah campus of Mercer University School of Medicine.

 Memorial University Medical Center is part of the award-winning Memorial Health system, a two-state healthcare organization serving a 35-county area in southeast Georgia and southern South Carolina.
 In addition to MUMC, our system includes physician networks, business and industry services, and NurseOne, our 24-hour call center.
 We also offer a major medical education program that provides physician residency training in diagnostic radiology, family medicine, internal medicine, obstetrics and gynecology, pediatrics, and surgery.

-In 2012, MUMC had 27,296 admissions (not including outpatients), performed 20,709 surgeries, and had 98,832 emergency department visits.
-We also trained more than 100 resident physicians.
-Memorial University Medical Center is one of the largest employers in the region, with approximately 5,000 Team Members.
+In 2014, MUMC had 25,666 admissions and 235,699 outpatient visits.
+We performed 21,327 surgeries and delivered 2,765 babies.
+We had 95,243 emergency department visits.
+We also trained 141 resident physicians.
+Memorial University Medical Center is one of the largest employers in the region, with 4,418 Team Members.
 In addition, we provide more charity care than any other healthcare provider in the region.